Denriful/kubernetes4/README.md

 # kubernetes4
-Lab for Helm3 and Gitlab CI/CD
+Lab for Helm3 and basic app